Access to Brazil's Itajai port to open as truck protest ends

-SAO PAULO (Reuters) - Protesters have agreed to open access to Brazil’s main poultry exporting port of Itajai in Santa Catarina state, the port said on Wednesday, ending a lingering flashpoint after a two-week truck drivers’ protest.
+SAO PAULO, March 4 (Reuters) - Protesters have agreed to open access to Brazil’s main poultry exporting port of Itajai in Santa Catarina state, the port said on Wednesday, ending a lingering flashpoint after a two-week truck drivers’ protest.

 A union of autonomous truck drivers agreed to the port’s proposal to raise payments for transporters inside the port’s grounds, the port said in a statement.